 Computer Forensics Degree

 A computer forensics degree can help aspiring computer forensics professionals to gain the skills and knowledge to pursue employment in this relatively new and rapidly changing field.
 Also known as forensic examiners, these professionals specialize in gathering evidence from computer data on suspected criminals.
 Other common names for this role include computer forensics specialist or investigator.
+Degree programs at the associate’s level to graduate level are available at community colleges and four-year universities.

 What is Computer Forensics?